cyrenajs/cyrena/README.md

 }
 ```

-One important fact to realize here is that the Panel component is not invoked by the app developer, but by Powercycle.
-So Powercycle sees its output, and it can automatically call the powercycle function on it, so we have less to type:
+One important fact to realize here is that the Panel component is not invoked by the app developer, but by Cyrena.
+So Cyrena sees its output, and it can automatically call the cyrena function on it, so we have less to type:

 ```jsx
 function Panel(sources) {